motech/motech/docs/source/development/hot_deployment.rst

 - Set environment as development
-- For the bundle for which static resources are to be hot deployed, create an environment variable with the "bundle symbolic name" but after replacing all special characters and spaces with underscore; this variable should contain a path to the parent directory of the module webapp directory
+- For the bundle for which static resources are to be hot deployed, create an environment variable with the "bundle symbolic name" but after replacing all special characters and spaces with underscore; this variable should contain a path to the module resources directory

 .. note::